Terms & Conditions of Service

 By affirmatively accepting the terms and conditions at the time of purchase and for good and valuable consideration, the receipt and adequacy of which are hereby acknowledged, the Client accepts and agrees to the following:

 - SERVICES.
 The Contractor shall perform the Administrative services purchased by the Client with reasonable care and skill and otherwise in the manner customarily performed by service providers in the Virtual Service industry (individually and collectively, the “Services”).
-The Contractor may freely delegate any of the Services to the Contractor’s remote staff (“Staff” or “remote staff”) in the Contractor’s sole discretion.
+The Contractor may freely delegate any of the Services to the Contractor’s employees who are assigned to provide services to the Client under the direction of the Client (“Staff”) in the Contractor’s sole discretion.

 - TERM.
-The term of this Agreement shall begin on the date of purchase and shall continue on a month-to-month basis unless terminated by either Party upon ten (10) business days’ prior written notice to the other Party (the “Term”).
+The term of this Agreement shall begin on the date of purchase and shall continue on a month-to-month basis unless terminated by either Party upon thirty (30) business days’ prior written notice to the other Party (the “Term”).

 - TERMS OF PAYMENT.